Checks¶

 ❌ Remediation required

-EKS addon does not have any reported health issues.
+EKS addon MUST NOT have any reported health issues.

 ❌ Remediation required

-EKS addon version is within the supported range.
+EKS addon version MUST be within the supported range.

 ⚠️ Remediation recommended